Registration closes at midnight (EST) the day before the event

-Since this is a live interactive event it means that your camera must remain on throughout the event and your interaction during the event is expected.
+Since this is a live interactive event it means that your interaction during the event is expected.

 A post-test and an evaluation must be completed within one week of the event.
 Continuing Education credit(s) cannot be issued unless you attend the event and the evaluation is submitted.
 (Evaluation is not mandatory for APA hours)

 Partial CE credits are not possible; therefore you are required to be present throughout the event in order to receive CE credits.

 Respect all other participants during the event as though you would if you were sitting with the other attendees at a conference table: